Blake Davis (baseball): Major leagues

-Independent leagues
+Long Island

-Davis signed with the Independent League Long Island Ducks for the 2015 season.
-He became a free agent after the 2015 season.
+Davis signed with the Long Island Ducks of the Atlantic League of Professional Baseball for the 2015 season.
+He became a free agent after the season.

 Personal life

 Davis’ parents are Samuel and Cynthia Davis; he has one older brother (Bryan) and one older sister (Crissy).
 Blake Davis majored in Communications while at Cal State Fullerton.
 He has two different colored eyes.
 Davis lists God as his greatest influence in life.
 Davis married his high school sweetheart, Rayanne Bearden, on November 13, 2010.